“I tried qigong, but it didn’t work for me,” she said.

 Registration opens in November, but the 12-month course doesn’t officially begin until January so you can start the new year right.

 I say “officially” because you’ll get lots of goodies to hold you over, including a special module on beating holiday stress with qigong.

 If you’re not already on the waiting list, then you can join at the bottom of that page.
 Here’s that link again.

 And keep an eye out for my free video training series that I’ll be releasing in a few weeks.

 I’ll teach you some of the internal secrets of qigong in that series — for free.
 Yes, you read that right.
 FREE!

 In the meantime, do you have a question or something to add about the internal nature of qigong?
 Comment below, let’s converse!
 Best regards, Sifu Anthony I’m Anthony Korahais, and I used qigong to heal from clinical depression, low back pain, anxiety, and chronic fatigue.
 Today, I'm the director of Flowing Zen, an international organization with students in 48 counties.
 I've been teaching qigong since 2005, I've served on the board for the National Qigong Association, and I’ve helped thousands of people from all over the world how to use qigong for their own stubborn health challenges.
-As the director of Flowing Zen and a board member for the National Qigong Association, I'm fully committed to helping people with these arts.
-In addition to my blog, I also teach online courses and offer in-person retreats and workshops.
+If you're ready to get started with qigong, there's no better way than my best selling book, which comes with free videos and meditations.
+The sooner you read my book, the sooner you can start healing!
+Click here to see my book on Amazon.